Telecommunication-Telemedia-Assessment/SVCP2022/01_howto.md

 Participants without a presentation are welcome and requested to register.
 Submission/Registration/Payment and Important Dates are provided in the sections below.

+**Important: The whole summer school will be conducted in accordance to [TU Ilmenau's COVID-19 rules](https://www.tu-ilmenau.de/en/university/quicklinks/corona-information).
+Rules may change.**

 ## Submission
 For the submission, a title, an abstract (200 words), the name of the author(s), and an email address and affiliation of the presenting author are required.